Tools

 Types of tools

-There are five types of tools available:
+There are six types of tools available:

 • Actions: Gives your agent the ability to execute an Ontology edit.
+This can be configured to run automatically or to run after confirmation from the user.

 • Object query: This tool specifies the object types that the LLM can access.
 You can add multiple object types and specify accessible properties to make queries more token-efficient.
 The object query tool supports filtering, aggregation, inspection, and traversal of links for configured objects.